+Starting on week 2, students will choose a country they would like to focus on throughout class.
 The final project consists of a short essay (no longer than 6 pages, double-spaced) and an in class presentation (about 10 minutes long).
-You can chose any of the themes we will explore during the class (listed in the schedule below), and write about it in the context of the country of your choosing.
+You can choose any of the themes we will explore in this course (listed in the schedule below), and write about it in the context of the country of your choosing.
 For example, you may choose to write about the incidence of political corruption in Guatemala or about the recent trends in urban-rural migration in Argentina.

 This is an individual assignment.
-In order to make sure everyone stays on track the first milestone for this assignment will consist of a 2 page description of your essay idea.
-This first draft is due by 18:00 on March 7.
-Then, you will present your essay to the class during weeks 14 and 15.
-You will receive feedback from your pears and from me, which will improve your essay.
+In order to make sure everyone stays on track there will be two graded milestones throughout the semester, which you can see as opportunities to receive feedback.
+The first such milestone for this assignment will consist of a 2-page description of your idea.
+This first draft is due by 23:00 on March 4.
+After submitting your essay idea, you will receive feedback from me, which I hope you will incorporate when writing your essay.

+The next milestone is a brief presentation of your essay, during weeks 15 and 16.
+You will receive feedback from your peers and me, helping you enhance your essay.
+You will also be expected to provide feedback and ask questions to your peers.

 The final draft of your essay will be due on April 25 at 18:00.
 Your final draft will be graded for substance and clarity.
-Formatting requirements: no more than 6 pages, double spaced, with 1 inch margins and 12-point Times New Roman font.
+Formatting requirements: no more than 6 pages (excluding references), double spaced, with 1 inch margins and 12-point Times New Roman font.
+You should cite your references using the Chicago-Style.